JulianNicholls/Advanced-React-2018/README.md

 ## Differences from Stephen's

-I have added some minimal CSS to the testing app, carrying over into the HOC app.
+I have added some minimal CSS to the apps.

 I have done the Section 3 - HOC in a new directory valled HOC

+#### Login / Signin

+I have used Login / Logout instead of Signin / Signout consistently across the HOC, auth server and client, because I prefer the complete difference in words.
+I have confused myself, and I have seen lecturers / co-workers confuse themselves and me when there is the slip of the tongue between talking about signin and signup. e.g.

+* HOC header button

 ### Git client

 I have used Git at the command-line for almost 10 years.
 Over that time, I have tried many different graphical shells for Git, without finding one that was easier and nicer to use than the command-line (in my view).

 I have now found that [GitKraken](https://www.gitkraken.com) is an excellent Git shell and would advise using it to everyone.